dasmithii/imp/README.txt

                          Functions

-    Above, we import the standard 'io' module and call its 'writeLine' function a string.
+    Above, we import the standard 'io' module and call its 'writeLine' function on a string.
 Resulting is an instance of software's greatest cliché.

     The following produces identical output: